dperini/nwsapi/README.md

 The following is the list of currently available configuration options, their default values and descriptions, they are boolean flags that can be set to `true` or `false`:

 * `IDS_DUPES`: true  - true to allow using multiple elements having the same id, false to disallow
-* `LIVECACHE`: true  - true for caching both results and resolvers, false for caching only resolvers
+* `LIVECACHE`: false - true for caching both results and resolvers, false for caching only resolvers
 * `MIXEDCASE`: true  - true to match tag names case insensitive, false to match using case sensitive
 * `LOGERRORS`: true  - true to print errors and warnings to the console, false to mute both of them